Spelmo/The_Hacking_news/README.md

 This is a database for The Hacking Project.

+This has been done as a group project with Marie-Charlotte Le Morvan, Charles Belpois, François De Saporta, Lionel Renard, Geoffroy Visquert.

 The database mocks a Hacker news architecture, with 4 tables.

 <br> <br>